pliddy-com/recipes-next/README.md

 ## Contentful as Headless CMS

 This application uses Contentful as its headless content management system.
-Contentful provides two APIs used in the prjoect:
+Contentful provides two APIs that are used in the prjoect:

-- The **content API** provides a GraphQL endpoint for queries.
-This api is also used to retrieve content models from the CMS for code generation of TypeScript types used in the client-side codebase..
+- The **content API** provides a GraphQL endpoint for content queries.
+This api is also used to retrieve content models from the CMS for code generation of TypeScript types used in the client-side codebase.

-- The **images API** provides a REST endpoint for retrieving image assets.
-This api is also able to apply transformations to the image assets through url parameters.
-Requests for images are cached for individual image sizes and formats.
+- The **images API** provides a REST endpoint for retrieving image assets by the client application.
+This api can also apply transformations to the image assets through url parameters.
+Requests for images are cached for individual image sizes and formats, reducing calls to the origin server and improving overall client performance.

 ### Content Definitions

 There are two key content types in the system:

-- `Recipe`: This is the primary content type as it defines the basic page-level content for the application.
-A Recipe entry contains all data and metadata that is required to render a full page of Recipe content on the client.
-Additional client side queries return condensed versions of a Recipe entry for display in the card format.
+- `Recipe` - This is the primary content type that defines the page-level content for the application.
+A Recipe entry contains all data and metadata that is required to render a full page of Recipe content.
+Client side queries can also retrieve summary versions of a Recipe entry for display in the card format.

   <img src="src/assets/recipe.png" alt="recipe content defintion"/>

-- `Tag`: Tags are simply labels applied to content that can be used to organize and query for collections of content.
+- `Tag` - Tags are simply labels applied to content that are used to organize and query for collections of content.
 All queries and grouping of content on the client are organized around tags.

   <img src="src/assets/tag.png" alt="tag content definition"/>

 Additionally, there is one other content type in the system:

-- `Taxonomy`: A Taxonomy is a collection of tags.
+- `Taxonomy` - A Taxonomy is a collection of tags.
 The Taxonomy is used to generate custom grouped collections of Recipe content.
-A Taxonomy can also be used as the child of a taxonomy to define sub-groups within the parent taxonomy.
+A Taxonomy can also be used as the child of a parent taxonomy to define sub-groups within the parent taxonomy.

   <img src="src/assets/taxonomy.png" alt="taxonomy content definition"/>

 In this application, for example, the primary navigation menu is built from a Taxonomy called `Categories`.
 Categories are a list of editorially selected tags that are shown in the navigation menu and also generate Category pages containing all Recipes that are assigned the category tag.
-Child taxonomies are used to create subcategories
+Child taxonomies are used to create subcategories under category tags.

-Since the only difference between a category and a tag page is the fact that certain tags have been editorially selected to appear in the navigation, the application renders the page as a "tag" page.
+Since the only difference between a category and a tag page is that certain tags have been editorially selected to appear in the navigation, the application renders the page as a "tag" page.

 Next.js routing is configured to rewrite requests to a `/category/*` url to the identical `/tag/*` page with appropriate canonical page tags.

 ### Code Generation for GraphQL Types

-In order to define the TypeScript types of content payloads returned by GraphQL queries to Contentful, the application uses <a href="https://the-guild.dev/graphql/codegen" target="_blank">GraphQL Code Generator</a>.
+In order to define the TypeScript types for content payloads returned by GraphQL queries to Contentful, the application uses <a href="https://the-guild.dev/graphql/codegen" target="_blank">GraphQL Code Generator</a>.

-Top-level type defintions for entire payloads are defined by named GraphQL queries, while the individual secitons of the payload that are passed as properties to individual React components are defined by GraphQL fragments referenced by the queries.
+Defintions for entire payloads are defined by named GraphQL queries in the code, while sections of the payload that are passed as properties to individual React components are defined by GraphQL fragments referenced by the queries.

 <p align="right">[ <a href="#readme">back to top</a> ]</p>

 ## Maximizing Performance

 A high level of overall site performance was a primary objective for this project.
-This has been achieved through experimentation and optimization of various features but the largest impact has been a result of the use of static site generation and minimizing the number and size of requests for external image, font, and `css` resources.
+This has been achieved through iteration of various features during the development process.

+The largest impact to performance has been a result of the use of static site generation and minimizing the number and size of requests for external image, font, and `css` resources.

 ### Static Site Generation

-This application builds using the **Static Site Generation (SSG)** feature of Next.js.
+This application uses the **Static Site Generation (SSG)** feature of Next.js.
 For each url in the application, the build process creates an html document (≈12.5 kB), a `json` file containing the content payload (≈10 kB), and an assortment of JavaScript bundles (≈500 kB).

 This build generates a page for each recipe in the site, as well as a pre-rendered page for each recipe collection identified by a given tag.
-The result is a static site with efficient initial page loads, minimum JavaScript execution, and rapid site navigation once resources are loaded on the initial page view.
+The result is a static site with efficient initial page loads, minimum JavaScript execution, and rapid in-site navigation once resources are loaded on the initial page view.

-Additionally, Next.js uses **lazy pre-fetching** of the `json` data files for pages linked from the current page.
-Navigating to a page with a page template that has previously been viewed is almost instantaneous since all resources except for images are cached by the browser.
+Additionally, Next.js uses **lazy pre-fetching** of `json` data files for linked pages.
+Navigating to a page type that has previously been viewed is almost instantaneous since all resources except for images are cached by the browser.

-Pages also utilize the Next `revalidate` feature, which means when a current page renders, it checks to see if its content has been updated in the CMS through the content API.
+Pages also utilize the Next `revalidate` feature, which means when a current page renders, it uses the content API to check if its content has been updated in the CMS.
 If the content has changed, the page will fetch a new `json` payload with the latest content without requiring a full site rebuild.

-If a new page is published, the site will require a full rebuild.
-Building and deploying individual statically-generated pages requries some type of server to run the build.
-This could potentially be handled through GitHub Actions or a standalone AWS Lambda function in the future, if the need arises.
+If a new page is published, the site will require a full rebuild in order to know about the new page url.
+Building and deploying individual statically-generated pages would requrie some type of server to handle the request.
+If this feature is identified as a priority, it could potentially be handled through GitHub Actions or a standalone AWS Lambda function.

-Since the build and deploy process only takes **90-120 seconds** from start to availability across the AWS CloudFront CDN, the project can be statically generated over **hundreds of times a month** within the free tier llimits of GitHub Actions.
+Since the build and deploy process only takes **90-120 seconds** from start to availability across the AWS CloudFront CDN, the project can be statically generated **hundreds of times a month** within the free-tier limits of GitHub Actions and AWS.

 ### Images

-While static site generation can optimize markup, content, and script bundles, images can traditionally be the largest contributor to page loading.
-To eliminate issues with performance and accessibility, I created a [`DynamicImage`](src/components/Image/DynamicImage/) component to efficiently handle image loading.
+While static site generation can optimize html templates, content, and script bundles, images are, usually, the largest contributor to page loading.
+To eliminate issues with performance and accessibility, I created a [`DynamicImage`](src/components/Image/DynamicImage/) component to effectively handle responsive images.

 Instead of relying on a 3rd-party higher order component to manage image loading behind the scenes, the `DynamicImage` component renders standard `html` tags for the body and head elements of the page.
 The use of `html` tags instead of runtime JavaScript means that the optimum image can be identified and loaded by the browser before any in-page scripts are executed.

 `DynamicImage` creates a `<picture />` element with multiple `<source />` tags and `srcSet` properties to handle all desired responsive behaviors.
 It also utilizes Next.js's `<Head />` component to optionally inject `preload` tags into the header of any page that uses the Dynamic Image component.
 Any images that are not preloaded can be delegated to be lazy loaded by the browser when the user scrolls down the page.

-The `DynamicImage` component can be used in place of an html `img` tag or as a component in any Material UI component that accepts an image url property.
-Since images can have a variety of sizes and responsive behaviors throughout an application, the `DynamicImage` is a generic solution.
+The `DynamicImage` component can be used in place of an html `img` tag or in any Material UI component that accepts an image property.
+Since images can have a variety of sizes and responsive behaviors in the application, the `DynamicImage` is a generic solution.
 The specifications for proper image width at any given size are provided by a `[componentname].config.tsx` file stored in the same directory as the component that uses `DynamicImage`.

-This example configuration file for the [`RecipeCard`](src/components/RecipeCard/) component provides a series of minimum widths and corresponding image widths.
+This example configuration file for the [`RecipeCard`](src/components/RecipeCard/) component provides a series of minimum viewport widths and corresponding image widths.
 The widths used have been standardized at 150px increments to minimize the number of cached, pre-rendered versions of the image stored on Contentful's image API CDN.

 ```javascript
 breakpoints: [